Sources of Federal Government and Employee Information

 In the course of conducting the activities of the Corporation, personal information may be accumulated which is not contained in the specific information banks described in this entry.
 This information exists in a fragmented form throughout the subject files of the Corporation.
 This information is stored as part of the general subject files.
 This form of information is retrievable only if specifics are provided concerning the subject matter, the related activity, as well as the date at which the information was received by the Corporation and to whom it was addressed.

-The personal information contained in the subject files is retained for the same period of time as the related subject information and disposed of according to the appropriate record schedule.
+The personal information contained in the subject files is retained for the same period of time as the related subject information and disposed of according to the appropriate record schedules.

 Please see the Introduction to this publication for information on access procedures under the provisions of the Access to Information Act and the Privacy Act.

-Please note: Each request made to the Canada Hibernia Holding Corporation under the Access to Information Act, must be accompanied by an application fee of $5.00, cheque or money order made payable to the Canada Hibernia Holding Corporation.
+Please note: Each request made to the Canada Development Investment Corporation under the Access to Information Act, must be accompanied by an application fee of $5.00, cheque or money order made payable to the Canada Development Investment Corporation.

-For additional information about the programs and activities of the Canada Hibernia Holding Corporation, please contact:
+For additional information about the programs and activities of the Canada Development Investment Corporation, please contact:

 Access to Information and Privacy Coordinator